The computer of the future…

 Unpacking and first impressions

-The guy who had sold me the unit had packaged it really well.
+I purchased mine on eBay.
+It was described as being in good condition and came with some accessories.
+The person who had sold me it had packed it really well.
 Almost everything was present, except the carrying case and the translucent plastic sheet of the port replicator.

 Everything was nicely packaged

-You can see that the unit looks really good
+You can see that the computer looks really good

-As the piece of plastic was far too complex to cut or 3D-print, I decided to buy another dock that did come with this plastic piece.
-Luckily, a dock went up on eBay in the UK, which was a lot closer to me than the US, where the PC came from.
-This meant the shipping wasn’t that expensive.
+This piece of plastic was too complex to cut or 3D-print, so I decided to buy another dock that did come with it.
+Luckily, a dock went up for sale on eBay in the UK.
+With me being in the Netherlands, this meant shipping wasn’t that expensive.

-The next -and by far longest- part will be about the software.
-While the unit itself is perfectly fine and I did not even have to take it apart, the software was a whole different story.
+The next -and by far most difficult- chapter will be about restoring the software.
+While the computer itself is perfectly fine and I did not even have to take it apart, the software was a different story.

-As i had seen in the pictures of the eBay ad, the unit was running Windows XP, whilst it had a Vista sticker on it and the whole internet stated that the 390N would only ship with Vista.
-My fear was, that the previous owner had installed XP himself and had removed all (or at least some) of the original Sony applications.
-That would be problematic, as it’s almost impossible to find these online nowadays and some of the programs are really needed in order to make the device function properly.
+When received, the computer was running Windows XP, whilst it had a Vista sticker on it and the internet stated that it should ship with Vista.
+My fear was, that the previous owner had downgraded to XP and had removed all (or at least some) of the original Sony applications.
+That would be problematic, as it’s almost impossible to find these online and some of the programs are needed in order to use the handheld features.

-My first impression was that the XP install performed pretty well and luckily contained most of the Sony applications, including the Touch Launcher, the Zoom utility (to make things larger on the screen) and the Camera Capture utility (needed for the capture button on the top right).
-That was at least cool, but still, some things were missing.
-Like any of the media tools and the whole driver + software for the Cingular WWAN module.
-I also did not really want XP on it, i wanted it as close as possible to when it was stock, came just out of the factory.
+My first impression was that the XP installation performed pretty well and luckily contained most of the Sony applications, including the Touch Launcher, the Zoom utility (to make things larger on the screen) and the Camera Capture utility (needed for the capture button on the top right).
+That was cool, but I did not really want XP on it, as I wanted it to be as close as possible to when it was brand new.
 This meant I had to install Vista.
-But how?

-This meant there were no recovery disks included.
-Not strange, considering the unit did not ship with them and you had to create these yourself using the VAIO Recovery program.
-So, I almost seemed out of luck.
+Unfortunately, there were no recovery disks included.
+Not strange, considering the computer did not come with them when new; you had to create them yourself using the VAIO Recovery Recenter program.
+So, I thought i would be out of luck.

 But I wasn’t.

-While the previous owner had indeed installed XP himself, he had left the original recovery partition intact.
+While the previous owner had downgraded to XP, he had left the original recovery partition intact.
 This meant, that just by pressing the F10 key at startup, I could launch the built-in recovery mode and reinstall the original Vista OS from scratch.
 Bingo!

 The recovery partition as seen from XP